CMSgov/claims-api-ecosystem-website/index.md

 ## What is Claims Data?

-Medicare claims data is information about healthcare experiences for Medicare beneficiaries Business, organizations, and individual can all benefit from the power of claims data in applications and services.
+Medicare claims data is information about healthcare experiences for people with Medicare.
+Businesses, organizations, and individuals can all benefit from the power of claims data in applications and services.

 <div class="ds-c-card ds-u-padding--4 ds-u-margin-y--4">
 	<div class="ds-text-heading--lg">